Rodolopho/Aliascss/README.md

 ```
 ####How it works
 "In AliasCSS , normally every Aliascss's className holds single property and value/s for it. "
 In the above example, look at class attribute of h1 element i.e __\<h1 class="fw6 br5px bgc_hccc c_ngreen p10px dib"\\>Hello, world\!\</h1\>__.
 This is just ordinary h1 element with class "fw6 br5px bgc_hccc c_ngreen p10px dib".
-But the classes defined holds special meaning, they are not just classnames they are also aliases of className property and values in the form of classnames----which is compiled to a corresponding property and value by ACSS .
+But the classes defined holds special meaning, they are not just classNames they are also aliases of className property and values in the form of classNames----which is compiled to a corresponding property and value by ACSS .
 __fw6 alias for font-wight:600br5px__ alias for __border-radius:5px__ and  __bgc_hccc__ alias for __background-color:#ccc__, here __c_h__ means color by hexadecimal if you want color by name simply use c_n e.g __bgc_nred__

+Most of the class attribute are define in the same way as above , it just requires to learn the rules of defining className, there are just few lines of rules to follow.

 ####Rules
 1.The first letter of each Property and vlaue is picked for defining className, for eg. dn represent display:none; pf represent position:fixed , that mean if you want to give element a style position to fixed , with AliasCSS you just need to add className "pf" in the element , if you want give above h1 element a fixed position then it looks like
 ```html